modanas/RedStore-E-Commerce-App/README.md

 # 💫 About Me:
-🌱I'm currently learning Full Stack Developement<br>👯‍♂️I'm looking to collaborate on some Real-Time Projects<br>💬Ask me anything<br>⚡Fun fact is that i loved building new stuffs everyday
+🌱I'm currently learning Full Stack Developement<br>👯‍♂️I'm looking to collaborate on some Real-Time Projects<br>💬Ask me anything<br>⚡Fun fact is that i love building new stuffs everyday

 ## 🌐 Socials: